Secukinumab

 What is the dosage?

-Secukinumab comes in a pre-filled syringe or pen which has 150mg of medicine.
-In psoriatic arthritis and axial spondyloarthritis, the usual dose of secukinumab is 150mg (the contents of one pre-filled pen) or 300mg (two pens at a time) injected each week for the first 5 weeks of treatment, then once every 4 weeks after that.
+Secukinumab comes in a pre-filled syringe or pen which has 150mg or 300mg of medicine.
+Depending on your arthritis symptoms and, for some people, your psoriasis your doctor might choose one or the other strength.
+Either way, the usual dose is to have your injections each week for the first 5 weeks of treatment, then once every 4 weeks after that.

 Can other arthritis medicines be taken with secukinumab?